kurzmir1/Project-template/Readme.md

 2. How much time do they spent moving around?

 ## Results / products
-We find informations about wild pigs sleeping around 12 hours and were wondering if it is true.
+We found informations about wild pigs sleeping around 12 hours and were wondering if this is true.
+We are assuming that this is the case and that we will find this movement pattern after our analysis.

 ## Data
+We will use Wild boar data.
+We believe that no additinal context data will be needed.
 <!-- What data will you use?
 Will you require additional context data?
 Where do you get this data from?
 Do you already have all the data? -->

 ## Analytical concepts
+- Movement spaces: continuous movement spaces
+- Properties of the movement: non-limited, active
+- Perspective of observation: Lagrange (GPS)

 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->